dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_data_values_identifier_schemes-->

-Regarding the id schemes, by default the identifiers used in the XML messages uses the DHIS2 stable object identifiers referred to as *uid*.
+Regarding the id schemes, by default the identifiers used in the XML messages uses the DHIS2 stable object identifiers referred to as `UID`.
 In certain interoperability situations we might experience that external system decides the identifiers of the objects.
-In that case we can use the *code* property of the organisation units and other objects to set fixed identifiers.
+In that case we can use the `code` property of the organisation units and other objects to set fixed identifiers.
 When importing data values we hence need to reference the code property instead of the identifier property of these metadata objects.
 Identifier schemes can be specified in the XML message as well